IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Experiment Results and Analysis

-\textbf{Results} (Table~\ref{tab:main_res_graph_cls_gin_acc_2_mid}). \ding{182} DataDec~\cite{datadec2023} achieves optimal or near-optimal results on all datasets.
-It identifies an informative subset for model training via dynamic sparse graph contrastive learning, which leverages abundant of unlabeled information to enhance the performance. \ding{183} G\textsuperscript{2}GNN~\cite{g2gnn2022} generally outperforms GIN~\cite{xu2018powerful} on binary classification datasets but fails to surpass GIN~\cite{xu2018powerful} on multi-classification datasets. \ding{184} TopoImb~\cite{topoimb2022} and ImGKB~\cite{imgkb2023} show considerable instability across different datasets in class-imbalanced settings.
-Despite meticulous hyperparameter tuning detailed in Appendix~\ref{app:experimental_setting} to ensure thorough and impartial evaluations, we were unable to consistently train TopoImb~\cite{topoimb2022} to outperform the backbones, due to its sensitivity to dataset-specific characteristics.
+\textbf{Results} (Table~\ref{tab:main_res_graph_cls_gin_acc_2_mid}). \ding{182} DataDec achieves optimal or near-optimal results on all datasets.
+It identifies an informative subset for model training via dynamic sparse graph contrastive learning, which leverages abundant of unlabeled information to enhance the performance. \ding{183} G\textsuperscript{2}GNN generally outperforms GIN on binary classification datasets but fails to surpass GIN on multi-classification datasets. \ding{184} TopoImb and ImGKB show considerable instability across different datasets in class-imbalanced settings.
+Despite meticulous hyperparameter tuning detailed in Appendix~\ref{app:experimental_setting} to ensure thorough and impartial evaluations, TopoImb cannot be consistently trained to outperform the backbones due to its sensitivity to dataset-specific characteristics. \ding{185} Half algorithms fail on the large-scale ogbg-molhiv.